 - The query of personal data, license plate or mileage

 - Breakdown service and damage report via photo and video

 - Information on general topics such as opening hours or directions

-… and you only take over when it becomes relevant.
+… and you or your colleagues only take over when it becomes relevant.

 Our demo video of “Lucky – the chatbot for car dealerships” shows you how this can look like:

 WhatsApp does not offer any advertising opportunities.
 However, the user must always write first – only then the car dealership may reply (see: GDPR & WhatsApp).
 Car dealerships must therefore advertise their WhatsApp service externally so that existing or future customers can contact them via WhatsApp!